|

 except Antarctica.

-The ferns that we grow in
+The ferns that

 South Florida are the subtropical and tropical ferns.
 There